Plumsail/forms-docs/source/javascript/manager.rst

                     error: '',
                     validate: function(value) {
                         if (value <= 0) {
-                            this.error = 'Value must by grater than 0';
+                            this.error = 'Value must by greater than 0';
                             return false;
                         }